lockss/lockss-rtd-portal/docs/migration/reconfiguring2.rst

 .. important::

-   This chapter represents the cutover from LOCKSS 1.x to LOCKSS 2.x and induces an interruption of service as the LOCKSS 1.x instance is taken out of service and the LOCKSS 2.x instance takes over as the sole system.
+   This chapter marks the end of the |PRINCIPAL| and the cutover from LOCKSS 1.x to LOCKSS 2.x.
+It induces an interruption of service as the LOCKSS 1.x instance is taken out of service and the LOCKSS 2.x instance takes over as the sole system.
 Plan the steps of this chapter carefully to minimize downtime and disruption.
-Some steps may require coordination with an IT department or communication with users of the system.
+Some steps may require coordination with a central IT department or communication with users of the system.

 Follow these steps: